avenzi/Blood-Pressure/README.md

 You can add markers on the time series indicating dates when a medication was started, stopped, changed, etc.

 Make a copy of `dates_template.py` and name it `dates.py`.
 Follow the format of the examples.

+### TODO
+- log into liveongo and automatically download the latest data
+- Allow a config file to specify custom CSV formats